thearchitector/remapper/README.md

 # >> Destination(a=1, b=2, c=3)
 ```

-A more useful example would be a mapping an internal database model to an externally-facing dataclass:
+A more useful example would be in mapping an internal database model to an externally-facing dataclass:

 ```python
 from dataclasses import dataclass